The security and safety situation in Lebanon is unstable and unpredictable. It depends on where you intend to go and

 If you're sticking to Beirut the potential for trouble is significantly reduced, but as I said before the security situation is unstable and unpredictable, you should heed the advice of your government and make your own assessment of the situation according to your own circumstances.
 If, after all that, you decide to go anyway, I urge you to exercise extreme caution and try to be as informed as possible about the situation - talk to a trusted local every day about what's happening and where potential trouble-spots may be.

-Phil at the safety Hub about 5 years ago
+Phil at the safety Hub over 5 years ago

 It is safe yes.. we lead a normal life...Not all regions are at war (this is the sad paradox of this country) I'm from Lebanon, born and raised here, and for me it's like any other country ... we go to work, we go clubbing, and visit every corner of the country... the only unsafe thing here is driving and the traffic ;)

 Anyway, I just noticed that that post was 11 months ago, so did u get a chance to come? over 4 years agoAnswered by christine safi via WorldNomads.com